Frequentist Guarantees of Distributed (Non)-Bayesian Inference

 \end{enumerate} Then, for the distributed Bayes posterior $P_t^j$ defined in \eqref{def-db-posterior}, we have:

 for some constant $C$ depending on $C_0, C_1$, where the quantity $\gamma_{j,m,t}^2$ is defined as:

-\end{theorem} The proof of Theorem~\ref{thm:contraction1} can be found in Section~\ref{app: contraction} of the Appendix The proof of Theorem~\ref{thm:contraction1} is a consequence of four support lemmas which make use of the Gibbs variational representation and the subexponential decay of sub-exponential decay of $d(\theta, \theta_0)$ under $P_t$.
+\end{theorem} The proof of Theorem~\ref{thm:contraction1} can be found in Section~\ref{app: contraction} of the Appendix.
+It is a consequence of support lemmas that make use of the Gibbs variational representation and the subexponential decay of sub-exponential decay of $d(\theta, \theta_0)$ under $P_t$.

 Assumption \eqref{assumption:C1} and \eqref{assumption:C2} is a refinement of assumptions \ref{assumption: uct} for the uniform consistent testing and states that there is a sequence of tests such that the sum of Type I and Type II errors decrease exponentially with sample size, where the alternative hypothesis is taken in a large enough set under the prior.
 Assumption \eqref{assumption:C3} refines the prior mass assumptions \ref{assumption: pmc} by stating that the prior mass decreases exponentially away from a $\rho-$Rényi neighborhood of the true distribution.
 This assumption is slightly stronger than the equivalent assumption stated with the KL neighborhood because $D_\rho(P \parallel Q) > D_{KL}(P \parallel Q)$ for $\rho >1 $.